 The method used by Penrose to prove the occurrence of a physical singularity depends on the existence of a non-compact Cauchy surface.
 A Cauchy surface will be taken to mean a complete, connected space-like surface that intersects every time-like and null line once and once only.
 Not all spaces possess a Cauchy surface: examples of those that do not include the plane-wave metrics, the Godel model, and N.U.T. space.
 However none of these have any physical significance.
 Indeed it would seem reasonable to demand of any physically realistic model that it possess a Cauchy surface.
-If the Cauchy surface is compact, the model is commonly said to be 'closed'; if non-compact, it is said to to be 'open'.
-The surfaces, t = constant, in the Robertson-Walker solutions for normal matter are examples of Cauchy surfaces.
-If K = -1, they have negative curvature and it is frequently stated that they are non-compact.
+If the Cauchy surface is compact, the model is commonly said to be 'closed'; if non-compact, it is said to walker solutions for normal matter are examples of Cauchy surfaces.
+If K=-1, they have negative curvature and it is frequently stated that they are non-compact.
 This is not necessarily so: there exist possible topologies for which they are compact.
-However, the following statements may be made about the topology of the surfaces t = constant.
+However, the following statements may be made about the topology of the surfaces t=constant.